Until today, there is a debate about the date of the eruption of Vesuvius in 79.

 - Non. kal. … (nine days from the kalends, gives no month) (15th-century version in Paris)

-The presence of these variants point to transcription errors that the text has undergone by the copyists.
+The presence of these variants points to transcription errors that the text has undergone due to the copyists.
 Indeed, the original letter text of Pliny does not survive.
 The mostly used Papyrus was not durable and was prone to damage from moisture and insects.
-As a result, many ancient texts written on papyrus have not overcome to the present day in their original form.
+As a result, many ancient texts written on papyrus have not survived to the present day in their original form.

 Not even the oldest variant of Pliny the Younger’s text is immune to errors.
-The Roman writing in majuscules without signs and spaces and full of abbreviations did here certainly not help.
-It is also telling that all 4 copies are unsure of the same passages.
-A smudge or a damage to the papyrus will have given all of the copyists difficulties.
+The Roman writing in majuscules without signs and spaces and full of abbreviations did not certainly help in this regard.
+It is also telling that all 4 copies are uncertain about the same passages.
+A smudge or damage to the papyrus would have given all of the copyists difficulties.
 Thus, the date of 24 August, derived from one of the variants of Pliny’s text, is far from certain and may not have been given by Pliny himself at all.

-May be the eruption just happened a warm day in September.
+Maybe the eruption just happened on a warm day in September.
 Or October.
 Or November…

 The indice of the coin